 It is impossible to not think about something.
 You deeply embed your thoughts into your waking hours, and they never stop running through your mind.
 Your thoughts have so much power over you that they form random, willy-nilly, thought-collages even while you are asleep.
 We call this dreaming.

 Because God made you in His image, you can think, ponder, and reflect.
 Because of what happened in Genesis 3, you can think poorly, even to the detriment of your soul.
+There is a circularity between your thoughts and your point-of-focus.
+Your thoughts make up what has captured your focus and what you focus on captures our thoughts.

 There could be a “chicken and the egg” discussion here, as far as what came first—the thought or the treasure, though it does not matter what happened first.
 What matters is that you must address both your thought life and the things you value.